chenxingyuu/ghkit/README.md

-# ghutils
+# ghkit

-ghutils is short for "Grand Honor Utils", a common package for python projects.
+ghkit is short for "Grand Honor Kit", a common package for python projects.

 ## Content